DesiQuintans/ahk_multiple_icons/README.md

 1. Ahk2Exe (comes with [Autohotkey](https://www.autohotkey.com/))
 2. [Resource Hacker](http://www.angusj.com/resourcehacker/) AKA ResHacker.
 3. Icons in .ico format (this is the most convenient format).
+I used [John Sorrentino's Emoji Favicons](https://favicon.io/emoji-favicons/) site for the examples used in this article.

 ## Replacing only the main icon

-This one is simple; you simply need to offer the new icon in the **Ahk2Exe**.
+This one is simple; you simply need to offer the new icon in the **Ahk2Exe** GUI.
 You can also do it in the command line:

 ```
 "path\to\Ahk2Exe.exe" /in "my_script.ahk" /icon "my_icon.ico"